 The word “almond” is derived from Old French almande or alemande.
-Almond is an ancient food that has found mention in historical texts, including the Bible and thought to have originated in regions in western Asia and North Africa.
+Almond is an ancient food that has been mentioned in historical texts, including the Bible and thought to have originated from regions of Western Asia and North Africa.
 Within the genus Prunus, the almond that we think of as a nut, is technically a drupe, the seed of the fruit of the almond tree, a medium-size tree that bears fragrant pink and white flowers, belonging to the peach, cherry and apricot family of trees.

 Wonderfully delicious, almonds have long been revered as the epitome of wellness and health.
 The nuts are among the richest sources of health-benefiting nutrients essential for optimum health.
 In recent years, it is being cultivated in many regions of the world as an important commercial crop.
 Learn what healing powers these humble nut processes:

-Alzheimer’s Cure: Almonds have long been known to have a positive effect on neural activity, stimulating new neural passageways and connections, preventing neoro-degenerative disorders like Alzheimer’s disease and Parkinson’s.
+- Can Treat Alzheimer’s Disease: Almonds have long been known to have a positive effect on neural activity, stimulating new neural passageways and connections, preventing neoro-degenerative disorders like Alzheimer’s disease and Parkinson’s.

-Regulates Blood Sugar: Almonds help smoothen the process of absorption and processing of glucose.
+- Regulates Blood Sugar Levels: Almonds help smoothen the process of absorption and processing of glucose.
 Almonds also help modulate the reactionary rise in glucose and insulin levels after meals, offering protection from dangerous blood sugar spikes which diabetics often suffer from.

-Energy Booster: The presence of manganese, copper and riboflavin in almonds helps in energy production and metabolic rate, without filling you up with calories or fat.
+- Boosts Energy Levels: The presence of manganese, copper and riboflavin in almonds helps in energy production and metabolic rate, without filling you up with calories or fat.

 Almonds may be consumed raw, roasted, blanched, in milk form or as supplements.
 They pack an impressive list of health and nutritional benefits and taste great, too!
 As more and more consumers become dedicated to healthy and natural life-styles, almonds have secured its place in every diet making it truly the prescription for physical wellness in the 21st century.